Guide: Plan a marriage or civil partnership

 You are more than welcome to write some personal vows to each other but these must contain no religious references and cannot use any of the following as they are from the Book Of Common Prayer:

 - to love and to cherish

 - in the presence of God I make this vow

 You can either read these to each other from a card, request that the registrar break them up into short sentences so you can repeat them when prompted or, if you’re really brave, try and memorise them off by heart.

 As a contingency, it is a good idea to bring a written copy just in case nerves get the better of you.
 Please make your preferred option clear when completing your ceremony preference form.

-The registrar will decide when to place this in your ceremony, but if you would like it to be read at a specific time during the ceremony, please make this clear when returning your preference form.
+The registrar will decide when to place theses in your ceremony, but if you would like them to be read at a specific time during the ceremony, please make this clear when returning your preference form.

 Should you have any difficulties with speech or language, please let us know in advance.